WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 Can you work out the Python formula, using the variables ```M``` and ```S```, to calculate **how many seconds have passed since the minute hand pointed at the 12**?

-If we multiply this formula by the formula for how many degrees the minute hand moves every second we now have a formula to set the direction of pointing for the minute hand.
+Then we multiply this formula by the formula you worked out for how many degrees the minute hand moves every second and we now have a formula to set the direction of pointing for the minute hand.
 We will set this direction using the code:
 ```
 minute_hand.setheading(****your formula in here****)
 ```